 What is food justice?

-Food justice, or food equity, is grounded in the belief that healthy food is a human right.
+Food justice is grounded in the belief that healthy food is a human right.
 Food Justice is active when systems and structures are designed so that everyone has an inherent right of self-determination at every level of our food system from owning and/or cultivating farmland, to accessing healthy, culturally appropriate food in our stores and markets.

 17% of families experience food insecurity.
 In Virginia that number is 11%.